 Pianist Magnus Gilljam

 with Neve McIntosh and Clifford Samuel

-Long-time New York Theatre Workshop Usual Suspect Dael Orlandersmith (Monster, The Gimmick) returns to the Workshop with an uplifting semi-autobiographical exploration of the family we are born into and the family we choose.
-Forever draws from Orlandersmith’s own pilgrimage to the famed Père Lachaise Cemetery in Paris — the final resting place of legendary artists such as Marcel Proust, Oscar Wilde and Jim Morrison.
-At the graveside of these timeless artists, Orlandersmith finds unexpected grace in a gripping tale of the legacy a daughter inherits from her mother.
+Long-time NYTW Usual Suspect Dael Orlandersmith (Monster, The Gimmick) returns with an uplifting semi-autobiographical exploration of the family we are born into and the family we choose.
+Drawn from Orlandersmith’s own pilgrimage to the famed Père Lachaise Cemetery in Paris, Orlandersmith finds grace in the legacy a daughter inherits from her mother.